sveinbjornt/Platypus/README.md

 ## Some notes on the code

-Platypus is very old software, dating back to the early days of Mac OS X, circa 2003.
-It was originally written in C using the
+Platypus is very old software, dating back to the early days of Mac OS X, around 2003, when I was first learning to use Objective-C and the Cocoa APIs.
+I made many beginner mistakes, some of which remain in the structure of the code.
+This software has  since gone through about
-Carbon APIs, but later transitioned to Cocoa during the time I was learning to use Objective-C and the Cocoa APIs.
-I made many beginner mistakes, some of which remain in the code.
-This software has  since gone through about four dozen significant versions.
-It has been patched, bugfixed, streamlined to include new features and was transitioned over to modern Objective C a few years ago.
+four dozen significant versions.
+It has been patched, bugfixed, streamlined to include new features
+and was transitioned over to modern Objective C a few years ago.
 It's not how I would write it today.

 With these caveats in mind, here is the BSD-licensed source code to Platypus.